michaelMatve/API_Attack_Mitigation/README.md

 Here's why:
 * you want to protect your server
 * you want to protect the user and his information
-* you want to protect your server
+* you want to protect your company
 * it needs to easy-to-use and fixable.

 Our project focuses on creating a Python package for an API Attack Mitigation layer.
 This package enables developers to easily add a security layer to their API servers, effectively protecting them against malicious attacks.